 5. General criteria for degrees of honors:

-a) Highest: Student demonstrates creative use of primary and secondary sources, displays strong interpretative and analytical skills, and crafts and origninal thesis.
+a) Highest Honors: Student demonstrates rigorous use of primary and secondary sources, notably strong analytical and interpretative skills, and the exemplary exercise of independent judgment in the crafting of a forceful argument.
 The writing is excellent.

-b) High: Student makes more that competent use of primary and secondary sources, and makes a good attempt at crafting an original thesis.
-The paper is very well-written and is of even quality.
+b) High Honors: Student makes more than competent use of primary and secondary sources, displays sound analytical and interpretative skills, and demonstrates the effective exercise of independent judgment in the crafting of a coherent argument.
+The thesis is very well-written and of even quality.

-c) Honors: Student uses primary and secondary sources competently and constructs and sustains a coherent argument.
-The paper is well-written, but of uneven quality.
+c) Honors: Student makes competent use of primary and secondary sources, displays adequate analytical and interpretative skills, and shows some evidence of independent judgment in the crafting of a coherent argument.
+The thesis is well-written but of uneven quality.

 d) No honors: Student fails to use primary and secondary sources competently and does not construct and sustain a clear argument.